OutpostSpawner

 update_expected_path c.OutpostSpawner.update_expected_path = Any(False)#

-Hook which allows to update the return value of Spawner.start().
+Hook which allows to update the return value of Spawner.start().after starting ssh forwards.
+Result used by JupyterHub to look for Jupyter Server

 Callable function, may be a coroutine.